> >

 Durability is one of the main concepts of fixed gear bikes.
 Rotor crankset has been causing me stress due to its eventual failure(as in developing creaking noises) due to its design.
 Therefore I jumped at the chance to swap my cranks with my friend, and acquired this pristine sugino crankset.
 Also my seatpost clamp was slipping & I stripped the hex.
 So for a temporary solution I got a Merida clamp for basically free.
 Better pictures coming soon!

 Added by ryanrla.
-Last updated about 1 month ago.
+Last updated 2 months ago.

 20 Comments